 The risks of surgical procedures are infection, fecal incontinence, and recurrence of the fistula.
 These risks are higher for people with Crohn’s disease because of the ongoing disease process that makes it more difficult for the perianal region to heal.
 Before any procedure, the exact path of the fistula is determined with MRI, ultrasound, or a physical examination (often under anesthesia to control pain).

-Even with the best medical and surgical treatments, fistulas may not fully heal or may continue to recur.
-Sometimes an ostomy-and stoma-procedure is needed to divert feces from the anus.
-In this procedure, an opening is created in the abdomen and the large intestine is connected to it.
+Even with the best medical and surgical treatments, fistulas may not fully heal or may come back.
+Sometimes an ostomy-and-stoma procedure is needed to divert feces from the anus so that it can heal.
+An opening is created in the abdomen and the large intestine is connected to it.
 Waste flows into a bag that must be emptied regularly.
-Every effort is made to make this a temporary solution.
+Healthcare teams usually make every possible effort to make this a temporary solution.

 Except in cases of life-threatening emergencies, the choice of when to be referred for surgery is individual and can be made in consultation with your health care team.
 When symptoms are not well-controlled with medicine or are only partially controlled, you may decide that surgery is worth it for you.

 Relying on Experience

 Whenever possible, choose a surgeon who has performed the surgery you are going to have multiple times.
 You should be able to get an answer easily to the question of how many times a surgeon has done the procedure each year to get a sense of their experience (more is better).

 You can also rely on the experience of other people with Crohn’s disease by seeking out in-person and online support groups.
 Some helpful things that people have said about their surgeries include:

-“Coming to terms with needing surgery is a process.
+- “Coming to terms with needing surgery is a process.
 Take time to find out what your needs are and to adjust physically and emotionally.”

-“Learning from other people’s experiences was empowering for me even when their experiences were different from my own.”
+- “Learning from other people’s experiences was empowering for me even when their experiences were different from my own.”

-“Hang in there, it is okay to not be okay some of the time.”
+- “Hang in there, it is okay to not be okay some of the time.”

-“Find a surgeon willing to adjust the plans according to what is most important to you.”
+- “Find a surgeon willing to adjust the plans according to what is most important to you.”

-“Over time, surgery gave me a much better quality of life.”
+- “Over time, surgery gave me a much better quality of life.”

 Fistulas are a common complication of Crohn’s disease that are best treated with a combination of medication and surgery by a multidisciplinary team.
 Whenever possible, finding a team of people who will work with you as the most important team member and adapt treatment to your life goals is helpful.